 Description of the tour from Athens to Delphi and Thermopylae

 We will be driving passing by the gorgeous little town of Arachova, built at the slopes of Mt Parnassus.
-It is a lovely town with amazing handmade objects and carpets and a quite interesting variety of sweets and cheeses.
+It is a lovely town with amazing handmade objects and carpets and quite an interesting variety of sweets and cheese.

 The private tour will continue towards Delphi, one of the most important archaeological sites in the world.

 Delphi was the Navel of the Earth, known for Pythia, the famous Oracle of God Apollo who would give ambiguous messages to those seeking her wisdom.

 At Delphi, you will see the archaeological site, the Treasury of the Athenians, the Sanctuary of God Apollo, and of course the intriguing museum of Delphi.
 It houses some of the most important artifacts of the ancient world, such as the Charioteer of Delphi, the masterpiece of Sphinx from Naxos, and the statue of the athlete Agias.

 After the tour in Delphi, you will enjoy a tasteful lunch at a typical Greek tavern that will introduce you to the real Greek cuisine.
 The tour will continue towards Thermopylae, through the biggest olive groves in Greece and the mountain range of Bralos with its picturesque landscape and the famous bauxite mines.